 FMS 3810.
 Variable Topics.1-3 Credit Hours.

 1 to 3 hours.
-Prerequisite: 1013 or permission of instructor.
+Prerequisite: FMS 1013 or permission of instructor.
 May be repeated with change of content; maximum credit twelve hours.
-Varied projects concerning particular aspects of film and video history, genre, and methods of film or video production.
+Varied projects concerning particular aspects of film and media history, genre, and methods of film or digital cinema production.
 (Irreg.)

 FMS 3833.
 Masterpieces of World Cinema.3 Credit Hours.

 Prerequisite: 1013.
 May be repeated with change of content; maximum credit six hours.
 Survey of world film and the principles underlying historical and critical approaches to the cinema, emphasizing an appreciation of international cinema as an aesthetic, economic, and social factor in the twentieth century.
 (Irreg.)

 FMS 3843.
 Topics in National Cinema.3 Credit Hours.

 Prerequisite: 1013.
 May be repeated with change of content; maximum credit six hours.
 Analytical study of exemplary motion pictures in terms of major periods, themes, and formal parameters in relation to national cultural histories, such as the French New Wave, Film Noir or American silent film.
 (Irreg.)

 Prerequisite: 1013 and permission of instructor.
 An introduction to writing for the screen, including a variety of assignments leading up to developing and writing a feature screenplay.
 (F, Sp)

 FMS 3903.
 Topics in New Media.3 Credit Hours.